A note on quasi-perfect morphisms: Introduction

+One can think of the open subset $S$ as the `the quasi-perfect locus of $f$.
+The fact it is always open for proper morphisms appears to be new even for schemes.
+As an application, we show the following.

+\begin{proposition*} Let $X$ be a reduced Noetherian algebraic space.
+Suppose further that $f\colon Y \to X$ is a proper surjective morphism.
+Then the regular locus of $X$ contains a nonempty open subset (i.e.\ is $J\textrm{-}0$) whenever $Y$ has this property. \end{proposition*}

+Again, to the best of our knowledge, this is new even in the case of schemes.
+In fact, we prove a slightly more general statement, see \Cref{prop:descending_open_in_regular_locus}.
+Furthermore, in \Cref{app:quasi-perfect_detect_regularity}, we record a characterization for regularity of Noetherian algebraic spaces in terms of quasi-perfectness of blowups.

-Let us also say a word concerning the restriction to a proper morphism in \Cref{introthm:quasi-perfectness_locality}.
-In view of \Cref{introthm:regularity_characterizations} this is mild as the morphisms appearing there are proper.
-In fact, for a separated morphisms of finite type between Noetherian schemes, it being quasi-perfect implies that it is proper, see e.g.\ \cite[Proposition 0.20]{Neeman:2021}; so in practice it is very mild indeed.
-However, the real reason we need to restrict to this is that in the proofs we need to leverage certain local-to-global techniques which require working with bounded and coherent objects (e.g.\ \cite[Theorem 4.1]{Avramov/Iyengar/Lipman:2010}).
+Finally, we comment on the restriction to proper morphisms in \Cref{thm:quasi-perfectness_locality}.
+In practice, it is a mild restriction.
+Indeed, for a separated morphism of finite type between Noetherian schemes, quasi-perfectness already implies properness (see \cite[Proposition 0.20]{Neeman:2021}).
+The properness assumption is required in our arguments to employ local-to-global techniques involving bounded coherent objects (e.g.\ \cite[Theorem 4.1]{Avramov/Iyengar/Lipman:2010}).

-We end this introduction with a few words on the generalization to algebraic spaces.
-Although we stated the above results for schemes, these are proven below for algebraic spaces.
-This is done \Cref{sec:results} after a short recollection of necessary definitions and notation in \Cref{sec:prelim}.
-We expect the more general results to be beneficial for future work for those studying singularities of algebraic spaces which is recently been gaining traction.
-For example, recent progress has been made in establishing the minimal model program for excellent algebraic spaces in characteristic zero, see \cite{Lyu/Murayama:2022}.
+We expect the more general results to be useful in future work on singularities of algebraic spaces.
+This a topic that has recently been gaining traction.
+For example, recently the minimal model program has been established for excellent algebraic $\mathbb{Q}$-spaces \cite{Lyu/Murayama:2022}.

 \begin{ack} De Deyn was supported by ERC Consolidator Grant 101001227 (MMiMMa).
 Lank was supported under the ERC Advanced Grant 101095900-TriCatApp.
-The authors thank Leovigildo Alonso Tarr\'{i}o, Fei Peng, and Karl Schwede for looking at an earlier version of this work.
+The authors thank Leovigildo Alonso Tarr\'{i}o, Bhargav Bhatt, Linquan Ma, Fei Peng, and Karl Schwede for discussions and/or comments.
 Lank would like to dedicate this work to Boz, whose joyous and warm memories left behind will be forever remembered. \end{ack}